Rebuilding EDUC-Nepal: A free school for slum kids in Kathmandu

 The school was started in 2002 by Nepali sibling team Keshari (Principal), Bishnu (Chairman) and Beena (Head Teacher) and runs entirely on the support of local friends and family.
 The school has no donors.
-Emma first met the team at EDUC in 2014 and has been a passionate advocate for the school ever since.
+Board member Emma McDonald first met the team at EDUC in 2014 and has been a passionate advocate for the school ever since.

-In 2015, the current rented school building was hit by the earthquake and became an unsafe learning environment for the children.
+In 2015, the current rented school building was hit by the catastrophic earthquake and became an unsafe learning environment for the children.
 A block of land next to the current school became available for long-term lease, so Emma and the EDUC team in Kathmandu jumped at the opportunity to plan the construction of a new school building.

 For more information about the project, please email Emma: email@example.com

 We are dedicated to supporting communities in need around the globe.
 We strive to create opportunity and self-sustainability for disadvantaged people and protect them from human rights abuse.